 A practicum that introduces students to analytical legal thinking, the skills required for trial advocacy, the legal system, problem solving, basic concepts of evidence, and public speaking by using the National Mock Trial Competition.
 Students learn by preparing to compete in the Competition.
 Seminar format.
-To receive credit, students must complete both semesters.
-ARSC 060 offered fall semester; ARSC 061 offered spring semester.
-S/U grade assessment for second semester only.
+To receive credit, students must complete both courses in the same academic year.
+ARSC 060 offered fall term; ARSC 061 offered spring term.
+S/U grade assessment for second term only.
 Prereq: ARSC 060 is a prerequisite for ARSC 061.
-Both courses must be completed during the same academic year.

 ARSC 100.
-Arts and Sciences Colloquium 1-3 sem. hrs.
+Arts and Sciences Colloquium